Last updated on June 22nd, 2018 at 08:47 am

 Bonnie’s Mango Coconut Bread

 Here’s a recipe I use over and over during mango season.
-The bread is great, but what drew me to the recipe is that it quickly uses up two cups of mangoes — and the more mango I use up the better.
+The bread is great, but what drew me to the recipe is that it quickly uses up two cups of mangoes — and the more mangoes I use up the better.
 This recipe has no liquid added because of the juicy mangoes.
 I adapted this recipe from a 1988 mango-recipe contest from the Sun-Sentinel, where I worked for three decades, including a brief stint as food editor.
-This bread is very moist and freezes beautifully.
+This bread is very moist — so moist you want to be sure to bake this thoroughly — and freezes beautifully.

 2 cups flour (I often use half whole wheat flour)